-The traffic split ratios output by the policy network may exceed some link capacities and cause the network to drop traffic.
-They may also be sub-optimal in achieving the desired TE objective.
-Hence, to reduce constraint violations and close the optimality gap, \sysname augments the policy network with 1--3 fast iterations of a classical constrained optimization algorithm---\textit{alternating direction method of multipliers (ADMM)} (\S\ref{subsec:admm}).
-In each iteration, ADMM starts from a potentially infeasible TE solution and takes a small step toward the feasible region, i.e., tweaking flow allocations to satisfy capacity constraints and optimize the TE objective.
-Each iteration of ADMM is inherently parallelizable.
-When warm-started with a reasonably good solution, such as the allocations output by \sysname's policy network, ADMM can significantly improve the solution quality within a few iterations.
+So far, the split ratios output by the policy network might still exceed certain link capacity constraints, resulting in dropped traffic and suboptimal TE performance.
+To mitigate constraint violations and enhance the solution quality, \sysname augments the neural networks (FlowGNN and policy network) with 2--5 rapid iterations of a classical constrained optimization algorithm---\textit{alternating direction method of multipliers (ADMM)} (\S\ref{sec:admm}).
+During each iteration, ADMM starts from a potentially infeasible TE solution with capacity violations and advances toward the feasible region, fine-tuning traffic splits to meet more constraints and improve the overall TE performance.
+Each iteration of ADMM is inherently parallel.
+When warm-started with a reasonably good solution such as the one generated by the neural networks, ADMM can attain a noticeable improvement in performance within several fast iterations.

-For each WAN topology, \sysname trains its ``model''---the FlowGNN and the RL policy network---end to end to optimize an operator-provided TE objective.
-ADMM requires no offline training.
-The three major components of \sysname (the FlowGNN, the multi-agent RL policy, and ADMM) are devised to be highly parallelizable with a distributed nature.
-Their computation time and TE performance scale well with the network size and demands (\S\ref{sec:eval}).
+For each WAN topology, \sysname trains its ``model''---FlowGNN and policy network---end to end to optimize an operator-provided TE objective; ADMM requires no training.
+All the three key components of \sysname (FlowGNN, multi-agent RL, and ADMM) are carefully designed to be highly parallelizable, enabling fast computation and scalable TE performance as the size of the WAN topology grows.